fedosejev/react.tips/data/how-to-handle-errors-in-react-16/content.md

 Let's learn by example why it's a good idea to handle errors in React and how you can do it in React 16.

 In this tutorial, we'll build a React app that renders a payment page where users choose a payment method.
 Our React app will render three different payment methods, but only one of those payment methods will work as expected.
 The other two payment methods will throw errors.
-We'll handle one of those erros with Error Boudary feature introduced in React 16, while other error will be left unhandled.
+We'll handle one of those errors with Error Boudary feature introduced in React 16, while other error will be left unhandled.
 You'll see the difference that it makes for users and for a business.

 First, let's take a look at the user interface that we want to build: